CroatianMeteorNetwork/RMS/README.md

 # RPi Meteor Station

 Open source powered meteor station.
-We are currently using the Raspberry Pi 3 as the main development platform.
+We are currently using the Raspberry Pi 3 as the main development platform. **The code also works on Linux PCs.**
-The software is still deep in the development phase, but here are its current features:
+The software is still in the development phase, but here are the current features:

-1. Video capturing from a sensitive B/W video camera
+1. Automated video capture - start at dusk, stop at dawn.
+Analog cameras supported through EasyCap, **IP cameras up to 720p resolution - CONTACT US FOR MORE DETAILS.**
-2. Compressing 256-frame blocks into the Four-frame Temporal Pixel (FTP) format
+1. Compressing 256-frame blocks into the Four-frame Temporal Pixel (FTP) format (see [Jenniskens et al., 2011 CAMS](http://cams.seti.org/CAMSoverviewpaper.pdf) paper for more info).
-3. Detecting bright fireballs in real time
+1. Detecting bright fireballs in real time
-4. Detecting meteors on FTP compressed files
+1. Detecting meteors on FTP compressed files
-5. Extracting stars from FTP compressed files
+1. Extracting stars from FTP compressed files
+1. Astrometry and photometry calibration
+1. Automatic recalibration of astrometry every night
+1. Automatic upload of calibrated detections to central server
+1. Manual reduction of fireballs/meteors

 You can see out Hackaday project web-page for more info: https://hackaday.io/project/6811-asteria-network